surajsunrays/postgresql-replication/README.md

 <b>2.2 Adding slave server</b></br><br>
 ![alt text](screenshots/slave1.png)<br>
 ![alt text](screenshots/slave2.png)<br><br>
+*** Please ignore the comment for the server in this section.

 <b>3.
 Create any table in <b>master server<b/> and check the same in the slave server</b><br><br>